Clinician helping a patient review blood pressure readings

 I got 120/90.
 Is that normal?
 The systolic number is fine, but the diastolic (90) is in Stage 1 hypertension range.
 This is worth monitoring.
 Check a few times over the next week and share the readings with your doctor.

 My readings are different every time I check.
 Why?
-Blood pressure changes throughout the day based on what you eat, how you slept, whether you are stressed, and many other factors.
+Blood pressure changes throughout the day based on what you eat, how you slept, whether you're stressed, and many other factors.
 This is normal.
 The goal is to look for a pattern, not identical numbers.

 A reading is only useful if you can trust how it was taken.
 Many people get misleading numbers because of small mistakes in the measurement process.